At least six dead in Mogadishu restaurant suicide bombing - Nigeria Today

 Although pushed out of the capital in 2011 the group still controls parts of the countryside where a drought threatens to tip into famine this year.

-The post At least six dead in Mogadishu restaurant suicide bombing appeared first on Vanguard News.
+The post At least six dead in Mogadishu restaurant suicide bombing appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share